- Kyle Zimmer - President and CEO

 Kyle’s commitment to innovation and collaboration has earned her a reputation as a social sector leader.
 She currently serves as a member of the Board of Directors for Dr. Seuss Enterprises, L.P., which is responsible for protecting and overseeing the integrity of Dr. Seuss books, properties, licensing and related products, and of the Board of Directors for Ashoka, which works to support the finest social entrepreneurs in more than 70 countries.
 She also serves on the Youth Venture Board of Directors and as a member of the board for James Patterson’s ReadKiddoRead.

 Kyle is a passionate advocate for social entrepreneurship, educational equity, and the importance of literacy to further economic competitiveness and global understanding.
 Among her awards are the Jefferson Award for Outstanding Public Service Benefitting the Disadvantaged (2016), Peggy Charren/Free to Be You and Me Award from the Ms. Foundation for Women (2016), the Campaign for Grade Level Reading Pacesetter Honors (2016), the Library of Congress David M. Rubenstein Prize (2015), the National Book Foundation's Literarian Award (2014) and the National Education Association Foundation’s Award for Outstanding Service to Public Education (2013).
 Kyle was featured in the opening plenary on stage at the 2015 Clinton Global Initiative (CGI) America, and was also featured onstage by President Bill Clinton at the 2013 Clinton Global Initiative.
 She was a presenter at the University of Oxford’s “Power Shift: Forum for Women in the World Economy” at the Saïd Business School at Oxford and she also is a regular lecturer at the Wharton School of Business and Columbia Business School.
 She participated in the World Economic Forum in Dubai in 2014, and was a presenter and blogger at the World Economic Forum in Beijing in 2012.
 She served as a member of the World Economic Forum’s Global Agenda Council on Social Entrepreneurship, and was featured as a presenter at the World Economic Forum in Davos in 2010.
 In 2009, Kyle was honored as a Carle Honors Angel Award recipient.
 She was named the first-ever American Marketing Association Nonprofit Marketer of the Year in 2008 and Outstanding Social Entrepreneur of the Year in the United States in 2007 by the Geneva-based Schwab Foundation for Social Entrepreneurship.
-She is currently serving as a member of the World Economic Forum’s Global Council on Values.
+She served as a member of the World Economic Forum’s Global Agenda Council on Values from 2013-2016.

 Chief Financial Officer